lukreitor/lukreitor/README.md

 ### Currently learning:

 - React
-- TypeScript
-- Deno
-- Rust
+- React Native
-- Machine Learning
+- .NET

 ### How to reach me: